Sghosh1999/Interview-Questions-Data-Scientist-Positions/README.md

 ---

-6.  **What are the advantages & disadvantages of Linear Regression?**⭐
+6.  **What are the advantages & disadvantages of Linear Regression?**.⭐

    `Ans:`